-Performed by Michael Caldwell, Francesco Gagliardi, Marcin Kedzior and Cara Spooner
+Created by Francesco Gagliardi Performed by Cara Spooner, Francesco Gagliardi, Marcin Kedzior and Michael Caldwell

 Film: Rope explores the relationship between cinematic space and the space of live performance, and our ways of interpreting and recollecting the experience of movement within the film frame.